couchbaselabs/ToDoLite-iOS/tutorial.md

 Open `DetailViewController.m` and call this method on self.list passing in the title, image and "image/jpg" for the content type.

 ![][image-8]

-The solution is on the `workshop/attachments_and_revisions ` branch.

 ## 30 minutes: Sync Gateway in-depth